KSF-Media/affresco/ci/README.md

     - path `/*` with a URL rewrite to `/$deployDir/` (note the slashes, they seem to be important)
 3. Create a new SSL certificate for the new host on this load balancer, and point a DNS A record to the IP of the load balancer
 4. Edit the `refreshCDNSteps` [source](./workflows.dhall) to include a `gcloud` command to clear the CDN cache on new deployments

+## Adding a new App Engine App

+1. Edit the [`app-servers.dhall`](./app-servers.dhall) file to add the new app details
+2. You'll find the production app deployed at https://${sevice-name}-dot-ksf-production.ey.r.appspot.com

 ### Maintenance Mode